SilentGene/pathwiz/README.md

 No doubt, [KEGG](https://www.genome.jp/kegg/) provides incredibly comprehensive pathway maps, and I'm genuinely grateful for their work.
 But let's be honest: their complexity level often lands somewhere between "mildly terrifying" and "please make it stop."

-During one of my presentations, I proudly showed my supervisor how I'd mapped our genes onto a KEGG pathway.
+During one of my presentations, I proudly showed my supervisor how I'd mapped our genes onto a KEGG pathway, like [this](https://www.kegg.jp/pathway/map00680+M00356).
 His response?

 -"This is... very confusing."